Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Azure PowerShell.
 - [ ] Azure App Service Manage.

-### Drag and Drop You need to use Azure Automation Sure Configuration to manage the ongoing consistency of virtual machine configurations.
+### You need to use Azure Automation Sure Configuration to manage the ongoing consistency of virtual machine configurations.
 Which five actions should you perform in sequence?

 (ANSWER PHOTO)